Ren-Mingyang/Ren-Mingyang.github.io/_pages/teaching.md

 2018 Undergraduate Mathematical Class in University of Chinese Academy of Sciences.

 ## Instructor
-- *High Dimensional Regression and Regularization*, Machine Learning Seminar for undergraduates, University of Chinese Academy of Sciences (Fall 2018, Fall 2019).
+- *High Dimensional Regression and Regularization*
+Machine Learning Seminar for undergraduates, University of Chinese Academy of Sciences (Fall 2018, Fall 2019).
-- *Introduction to Artificial Intelligence*, The Short Internship Program organized by New Oriental Education in 2019.
+- *Introduction to Artificial Intelligence*
+A Short Internship Program organized by New Oriental Education in 2019.

 ## Journal Reviewer
 - Journal of the American Statistical Association